Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Concluding Remarks

 \section{Concluding Remarks}

-While it is often achieved automatically (cf. Figures~\ref{fig:results2}(a),(e),(f),(g),(i) and Figure~\ref{fig:results1}), having no \emph{guarantee} that edge (or node) overlaps are avoided is a present drawback of our method.
-Node collisions (i.e., placing two DAS nodes on top of one another) can be avoided a priori by ensuring that the neighhorhoods $\cN^\rho_\delta(p_i)$ are disjoint, either by reducing $\delta$ accordingly or by modifying pairs of overlapping neighborhoods directly.
+While it is often achieved automatically, having no \emph{guarantee} that edge (or node) overlaps are avoided is a present drawback of our method.
+Node collisions (i.e., placing two DAS nodes on top of one another) could be avoided a priori by ensuring that the neighhorhoods $\cN^\rho_\delta(p_i)$ are disjoint, either by reducing $\delta$ accordingly or by modifying pairs of overlapping neighborhoods directly.
 To disentangle edge collisions, the strut enumeration procedure, i.e., the last phase of our Algorithm~\ref{algo:main}, can be extended to be ``planarity-aware''.
 For instance, we could integrate a postprocessing procedure that tries to automatically detect and repair collisions by suitably rearranging struts, ideally aiming at keeping the increase in approximation error to a minimum.
-A very simple way to do this, and that can easily be seen to locally guarantee resolution of the collision, would be to rearrange the struts of the affected two $\cG$-path/cycle segments so that one segment is ``convex'' and the other ``concave'', i.e., the segments then ``bend'' away from each other.
-(Globally, this could introduce new collisions and thus might have to be iterated.)
+A very simple way to do this, and that can easily be seen to locally guarantee resolution of the collision, would be to rearrange the struts of the affected two $\cG$-path/cycle segments so that the segments ``bend away from each other''.
+(Globally, this could introduce new collisions and thus might have to be iterated; it also may fail entirely and, as mentioned before, there may be cases that actually cannot be fixed at all.)
 We leave the details of a good (in terms of approximation error) and efficient realization of these matters for future work.
+As an immediate fix, one could focus on the scale: If $s$ and $\delta$ are chosen sufficiently small (depending on the input contour resolution/scale), then one can guarantee that every sample point neighborhood contains just one DAS node, and, more importantly, provided there are sufficiently many sampling points, minimization of the number of struts leads to relatively straight $\cG$-segments that should be very unlikely to intersect.
+However, it is of course desirable to find answers to this problem that apply at coarser scales as well.

 Given that the DAS setting allows only certain angles between the struts, it is conceivable that including a global rotation (of the input shape) in the optimization could yield even better results than what we achieved here using a fixed global orientation.
 This could, in principle, be integrated into the MIP~\eqref{mip:DCA-Sl0min} by (left-)multiplying each sample point $p_k\in\R^2$ by a rotation matrix